tannerdino/F2P/Guides/F2P_Iron_Guide.md

 ### F2P Motives
 F2P requires a huge amount of motivation.
 Many players have their reasons why they play F2P, but the same answers usually always arise: A good sense of community, no obligation to play before membership runs out, no hourlies/dailies, 99's hold more value, the gameplay is simple and straight forward, F2P is nostalgic, there's no end, and plenty more.
-The biggest reason that was listed is the community.
-Community creates discussion, competition, a drive to uplift others, friendships, and a homely place to stay.
+The biggest reason is the community.
+Community creates discussion, competition, a drive to uplift others, friendships, and a comfortable place to stay.

 ### The Grind